frodef/getx/README.md

 ### Text formatting

-The preceding example query could be conveniently formatted into a string rather than returned as a list of values:
+The preceding example query result could be conveniently formatted into a string rather than returned as a list of values:

     > (getx:? companies
               (getx:seek :name "Acme" 'str:contains?)
+			  (getx:suppose)
               :employees
               (getx:select :first-name "Frode")
 	          (getx:seq (getx:fmt "Frode's email: ~A, phone: ~A" :email :phone)))

+This query will return a list of strings.

 ### Special indicators and evaluation